amkdcabanek/amkdcabanek/README.md

 <h1 align="center">Hi 👋, I'm Albert</h1>
-<h3 align="center">I am a motivated and ambitious Electronics student with a strong passion for software
+<h3 align="center">I am a motivated and ambitious Electronics Engineer with a strong passion for software
 development.
 Known for excellent problem-solving skills, creativity, keen eye for detail with outstanding communication and teamwork abilities.
-I consistently achieve academic excellence, driven to contribute to innovative projects and grow within the software development community.</h3>
+I am driven to contribute to innovative projects and grow within the software development community.</h3>

 <h3 align="center">Connect with me:</h3>